atmandhol/tappr/docs/USAGE.md

 **Options**:

-* `--k8s-context TEXT`: Valid k8s context to install TAP.
-If this param is not provided, a picker will show up in case of multiple contexts
 * `--host-os [darwin|linux|windows]`: [default: darwin]
 * `--namespace TEXT`: Namespace where TAP should be installed  [default: tap-install]
 * `--tap-values-file TEXT`